stefandmn/program.slideshow/README.md

-# Media Slideshow Plugin for MCPi
+# Media Slideshow Plugin for Kodi

-**Slideshow Plugin** has been adopted and redesigned to entertain you when Clue MCPi media player runs audio content, displaying graphical media about current song/artict(s)/albums/etc.
+**Slideshow Plugin** has been adopted and redesigned to entertain you when _Kodi_ media player runs audio content, displaying graphical media about current song/artict(s)/albums/etc.

-This plugin was design to run over ___Clue OS___ but it might work also on any Kodi version, over any _Debian_ operating system installed on RPi appliances.
+This plugin was design to run over __Clue__ system but it might work also on any _Kodi_ version.

+Development, testing and deployment activities are driven by CCM process (Clue Configuration Management), built over GNU `make` utility.
+To see all make rules try `make help`.

+_Enjoy!_